scotentSD/fbs/_posts/2021-08-26-FBS-Filters_August_V3.md

 ## What we discovered
-- They worked wuite well for users
+- They worked quite well for users